House roof. Pexels Image.

 Berkshire Hathaway Reinsurance Group is known for its strategic acumen and resilience, contributing significantly to Berkshire Hathaway’s overall success.

-Here’s the formula for EBIT:
+Here’s the formula for EBT:

-\[\text{EBIT} = \text{Revenue – Operating Expenses (OPEX)} \]
+\[\text{EBT} = \text{Revenue – COGS – Operating Expenses – Interest Expense} \]

 What May Drive Down The Profit Margins Of Berkshire’s Insurance Underwriting?